Start-VBRCDPReplicaFailback

 SwitchingSchedule

-Specifies a switching schedule for CDP replica.
+Specifies a switching schedule for the CDP replica.
 The cmdlet will switch the replica to the production VM according to this schedule.

 Accepts the VBRFailbackSwitchingSchedule object.
 To create this object, run the New-VBRFailbackSwitchingSchedule cmdlet.